-It’s hard to conceive how a professional services company with over $40 billion in revenues and 506,000 employees, operating in more than 120 countries can be viewed as an innovative leader in sustainable business practices.
-The good news is that Dublin, Ireland based Accenture fits the sustainability leader bill on several levels.
+It’s hard to conceive how a professional services company with over $40 billion in revenues and 506,000 employees, operating in more than 120 countries, can be viewed as an innovative leader in sustainable business practices.
+The good news is that mammoth management consultants, Accenture, fits the bill as a sustainability leader on several levels.

 Accenture began as the business and technology consulting division of the accounting firm Arthur Anderson – back in the early 1950s.
 They started by conducting a feasibility study for General Electric around the installation of a UNIVAC computer in Kentucky.
 This is believed to be the first commercial use of a computer in the United States.
 Anderson Consulting split from Arthur Anderson in 1989 and became Accenture in 2001.

 Today Accenture provides a broad range of services in strategy and consulting, interactive, technology and operations with digital capabilities across all these services.
 They also have a dedicated sustainability services practice.

 Fast forward to 2020 and the company’s recent enhanced commitment to sustainability.

 In October the company announced three industry-leading goals:

 • Achieve net-zero emissions by 2025.
 Accenture will make actual reductions in emissions by powering offices with 100% renewable energy, engaging key suppliers to reduce their emissions and equipping Accenture’s people will be making climate-smart travel decisions.
 To address remaining emissions, the company will invest in proprietary, nature-based carbon removal solutions, such as large-scale tree planting, that will directly remove emissions from the atmosphere.